jd-boyd/FilesOnTheGo/DESIGN.md

 ## Overview

 FilesOnTheGo is a self-hosted file storage service.
-Files go to S3-compatible storage, metadata lives in PocketBase's SQLite database.
+Files go to S3-compatible storage, metadata lives in a SQLite database managed by GORM.
 The goal is Nextcloud-like functionality with less complexity.

 Key features:
 - Upload/download files organized in directories